Vaishnav88sk/TravelThreads-Wanderlust-project/README.md

 # TravelThreads-Wanderlust - Your Ultimate Travel Blog 🌍✈️

-TravelThreads-WanderLust is a simple MERN travel blog website ✈ This project is aimed to help people to contribute in open source, upskill in react and also master git.
+TravelThreads-WanderLust is a simple MERN travel blog website ✈ The project is deployed using 10+ technologies and tools of cloud native technologies.
+Deployed and scaled an application for learning purposes, with other contributors.
+Thanks to @DevMadhup @krishnaacharyaa for the app.

 ![Preview Image](https://github.com/krishnaacharyaa/wanderlust/assets/116620586/17ba9da6-225f-481d-87c0-5d5a010a9538)
 #